jai-bansal/premier-league-data-analysis/README.md

 The data can be found at:
 http://www.football-data.co.uk/englandm.php

+I downloaded the relevant data files from this site and renamed each file to indicate the season it represented.

 The 'data' folder contains 1 file for each season.
 It also contains 'notes.txt' which explains all variables in the data.
 The 'data_aggregation.R' file creates a single data file from the season files.
 Running 'data_aggregation.R' yields 'premier_data.csv', which is used for the analysis.

 #### License: